-Trust in a relationship is the most crucial part that will help you and your partner feel comfortable with one another and helps you to make a long-lasting relationship.
+Trust in a relationship is the most crucial part that will help you and your partner feel comfortable with one another and help you to make a long-lasting relationship.

 You might wonder why your relationship has trust issues.
 It is because, in a relationship, some people often end up hurting one another because of misunderstanding.
 Misunderstanding is something people do not want to accept but just want to blame the other person.